 Growing up as a teenager in the Dorset countryside in the 1970’s had a strong influence, that and the novels of Thomas Hardy seep into the unconscious and are there for good like it or not….with the local town being Lyme Regis in the 1970’s Dom worked for John Fowles the author in the local museum.
 Dom was there to see the filming of the French Lieutenant’s Woman along The Cobb.
 Film is another great love and influence on Dom’s work.

 Dom’s father was a Swiss tour guide who had the travel bug which was passed on to him.
 He has travelled widely and the landscapes painted will reflect his favourite parts of the world.

-Dom has three grown-up children and lives with his wife Claire in Kent, England.
+Dom has three grown-up children and lived with his wife Claire in London, Liverpool and Kent, England.